MatthewTsoi/AI_Papa/facelook_photo_management/README.md

 ```
 - [x] Last, you need to prepare faces of your friends in a fold (named input_face_folder as parameter)

-#### A note of virtual environment,
-It is recommanded to run piece of code under separate python virtual environment.
-Learn more about this [documentation] (https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### Prepare for the "faces"
 Before we can create copies for individuals.
 We need to prepare a photo of that person with name as file name.